-Have your older kids been keeping to their teen cave in the basement since the start of the pandemic?
-Did their big summer plans with friends fall apart due to the situation?
-With teenagers at home with a limited choice of activities, this is the perfect opportunity to get them involved in household chores.
+With teenagers at home this summer, it's the perfect opportunity to get them involved in household chores.
 Granted, it might not be the most attractive proposition at first glance.
 But it’s a great way to learn responsibility while raking in pocket money (if you choose to)—or simply to open their eyes to something other than their Instagram feed.

 Together with your teenager, determine the wage-earning chores and those that need to be done daily without compensation, because that’s simply part of life—a lesson to learn.